haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_2.md

 * Perform a CPA attack on the sbox output to reveal the masked key.
 * XOR the mask with the masked key to reveal the key itself.

+Unlike solution 1, you don't have to be careful about resetting the board in this solution.
+You collect all of the traces once, and you're done with the board.

 ### Attack Stage 1: Reveal the mask

 Here's the procedure using ChipWhisperer Analyzer: